boostorg/hof/doc/src/gettingstarted.md

     std::vector<int> v = { 1, 2, 3 };
     int total = std::accumulate(v.begin(), v.end(), 0, sum);

 Because the function is templated, it can be called on any type that has the plus `+` operator, not just integers.
-Futhermore, the `sum` variable can be used to refer to the entire overload set.
+Furthermore, the `sum` variable can be used to refer to the entire overload set.

 Lifting functions
 -----------------